Music 105 - Understanding Music » Spring 2022 » Quiz 4 The Classical Period

 Each successive variation in a theme with variations

-A. is usually in the same key.
+A. is usually in a new key.

-C. retains some elements of the theme.
+B. retains some elements of the theme.

-D. is usually in a new key.
+D. is usually in the same key.

 Question #35